nyc-crh/site/content/gallery/underwriting-manual.md

 - zoning and student assignment
 - housing
 questions:
 - What kind of neighborhoods did the FHA favor for providing federally-insured mortgages?
-What ideas did they use to support their conclusions?
+What ideas shaped their judgments about neighborhoods?
 - How did the FHA guidelines link neighborhoods and schools?
 Why do you think the FHA devalued integrated schools?
 - Was residential segregation the product of individual choices, government policy, or both?
 ---